 Because as he also references "if an ad does not sell, it is not creative."

-Social media is changing many of fundamentals of advertising.
-And providing a deeper level of clarity than it ever has regarding attribution and performance.
+Social media has changed many of the fundamentals of advertising.
+Social media advertising is providing a level of clarity on attribution and performance not previously possible.

 Pixels on all of the platforms are tracking conversions on our websites.
-So we know the real time effect of our spend, and we are now even able to capture the longer term effect this way as well.
+So we know the real-time the effect of our spend, and we are now even able to capture the long-term impact this way as well.

-For any advertising firm wishing to be successful in 2017 and beyond, the only thing that matters is attribution.
+For any brand wanting to be successful in 2020 and beyond, the only thing that matters is attribution.

 What are we spending and what is the return?
 Data now determines how creative your advertising is.

-The consumer's attention has shifted to the social platforms and how they consume creative advertising has also shifted.
+The consumer's attention has shifted to social platforms and how they consume advertising has also changed.

 Depending on the format of the ad, you have anywhere between 1 to 8 seconds to gain their attention and influence them.
 And wouldn't you like to know if you are achieving success on this basis?

-Because if you are not part of the conversion, you can not be part of purchase consideration.
+Because if you are not part of the conversion in 2020, you can not be part of purchase consideration.

-Understanding that data (measurement) and social media (attention) is how you move the sales needle up in 2017.
-After all, as David said, the most creative advertising is the advertising that moves the “sales needle up.”
+After all, as David said, the most creative advertising is the advertising that moves the "sales needle up."
+And if your advertising is not doing this, it is time to change your advertising.